software-architecture-proj/nova-backend-transaction-service/README.md

-# 🐯 TigerBeetle Integration — Account Storage for Transaction Service
+# 🐯 Transaction Service - TigerBeetle Integration

 This document describes how the `Transactions` service leverages [TigerBeetle](https://tigerbeetle.com) as a high-performance financial ledger.
 It outlines how accounts are structured, how values are encoded, and the rationale behind architectural decisions.